Evelyn92/FlowMRI/docs/nav/papers/adaptive_bulk_motion.md

 Here is the described sequence:

-- Data are acquired using a T1‐weighted radial 3D gradient‐echo sequence with both RF and gradient spoiling [https://mriquestions.com/spoiling---what-and-how.html#/](https://mriquestions.com/spoiling---what-and-how.html#/)
+- Data are acquired using a T1‐weighted radial 3D gradient‐echo sequence with both RF and [gradient spoiling](https://mriquestions.com/spoiling---what-and-how.html#/).
 - The stack‐of‐stars scheme with Cartesian encoding along the kz dimension and radial sampling in the kx–ky plane is used for volumetric k‐space coverage.
 - After spectral fat suppression using a chemical shift selective (CHESS) pulse, all partitions for one radial angle are acquired with centric reordering before the readout scheme is repeated for subsequent radial projections.
 - Golden‐angle ordering with an angular increment of 111.246°25 is used for continuous data acquisition.